 One of the best places to see the northern lights is in Finish Lapland.
 Seeing the Northern lights have long been an ultimate travel goal of mine.

-I have longed to see the dancing aurora borealis in the night sky.
+I have longed to see the dancing aurora borealis in the clear night sky.
 The Northern Lights in Finnish Lapland are famously elusive and it can be down to sheer luck if you actually manage to see them.

 If you are basing your trip around seeing the Northern lights in Finland, I recommend you check the northern lights Finland forecast to increase your chances of experiencing them.